ElementsProject/lightning/doc/INSTALL.md

 For actually doing development and running the tests, you will also need:
 * pip3: to install python-bitcoinlib
-* asciidoc: for formatting the man pages (if you change them)
 * valgrind: for extra debugging checks

 You will also need a version of bitcoind with segregated witness and `estimatesmartfee` economical node, such as the 0.16 or above.